Bird flu

 Swine flu is now one of the seasonal flu viruses that circulate each winter and if you’ve had flu in recent years, there’s a good chance it was this one.

-Pig farming has changed dramatically in recent decades and scientists warn that pigs could play an increasingly important role as vectors of pandemic threats.
+Pig farming has changed dramatically in recent decades and scientists warn that pigs could also play an increasingly important role as vectors of pandemic threats.
+Here are some of the reasons why:

-The problem is, pigs are susceptible to flu infection from birds, humans and other pigs, and viruses can combine in them to produce new ones, previously unseen.
-This mixing of viral genes is called reassortment.
+- pigs are susceptible to flu infection from birds, humans and other pigs, and viruses can combine in them to produce new ones, previously unseen – this mixing of viral genes is called reassortment

-When you move factory farmed pigs around the world, you risk spreading disease.
-That’s exactly what happened when the international trading of live pigs led to the emergence of a completely new virus that caused the 2009 swine flu pandemic.
+- when you move factory-farmed pigs around the world, you risk spreading diseases.
+That’s exactly what happened when the international trading of live pigs led to the emergence of a completely new virus that caused the 2009 swine flu pandemic

-Scientists say that flu viruses had been circulating in pigs for at least 10 years before the 2009 pandemic, and suggest that the fact that flu viruses in pigs are not monitored, allowed this potential pandemic strain to persist and evolve for many years undetected.
+- scientists say that flu viruses had been circulating in pigs for at least 10 years before the 2009 pandemic, and suggest that lack of monitoring allowed this potential pandemic strain to persist and evolve for many years undetected

 How Bird Flu Could Become A ‘Global Tsunami’ Affecting Humans As Outbreak Rages On